janantala/subl-latex/README.md

-subl-latex
+subl-latex for mac
 ==========

-latex build script for sublime text
+latex build script for sublime text @mac